Yes, all small businesses are different.

 According to Hostpapa, email marketing returns $38 for every $1 spent and is one of the cheapest ways to acquire new customers.
 Better yet, it incentivizes old customers to return.

 Focus on expanding your mailing list with high-quality leads through downloadable content, special offers, or other promotions if your business is looking to expand.
+Also, think about the purpose and the added value of each email campaign before you hit the Send button.

 SEO blogging is an extremely popular and effective way to grow your online business by ranking your content on search engines.